LaravelDaily/Laravel-Support-Ticketing/README.md

 - sudo mv composer.phar /usr/local/bin/composer
 - reboot
 ----------------------------------------------------------
-- docker-compose fileba a DB user nem lehet rootű
+- docker-compose > the DB user probably can't be root?
-- a redis container nem fért hozzá a ./docker/etc/redis/redis.conf-hoz >>>> sudo chmod -R 777 ./docker/etc/redis/
+- The redis container couldn't access ./docker/etc/redis/redis.conf-hoz >>>> sudo chmod -R 777 ./docker/etc/redis/
-- Béna, de hardcode-olnom kelett a mysql container IP címét :)
+- It's akward, but I had to hard-code the mysql container IP address.... :)
-- Nginx containeren belül a /var/www-t át kellet adni a www-data usernek
+- In the Nginx container I have to hand over /var/www to user: www-data

 - Clone the repository with __git clone__